Looking for a Traditional Cannoli Recipe?

 - Sift the flour, sugar, and salt into a medium-sized bowl.

 - With your fingers, add the chunks of coconut oil to the bowl and squish them with the flour.
 After, your flour should look more like a meal.

 - Add the wine and almond butter and continue to knead the mixture until it feels more like a dough.
 If the dough is not combining properly, add a tablespoon or two of water.

 - Cover the dough in flour and roll it out to about 1/2 inch in width.
 Cut circles with either your cookie cutter or jar.
-(Have a little cup of water handy, near your workstation.)
-Wrap the circles around the forms and, using a smidge of water on your finger, seal the dough so it doesn’t pop off of the form while it’s cooking.
+(Have a little cup of water handy near your workstation.)
+Wrap the circles around the forms and, using a smidge of water on your finger, seal the dough, so it doesn’t pop off of the form while it’s cooking.

 - Depending on how warm your oil is, cooking times vary.
 I encourage you to test your oil a few times.
 For instance, my oil was pretty hot, so my first cannoli came out burnt to a crisp.
 My best cooking time seemed to be 20-30 seconds, and then I pulled it out of the oil with a pair of tongs.
-(Even if you don’t cook it quite long enough, you can always pop them in the oven afterward to get them nice and crispy.)
+(Even if you don’t cook it quite long enough, you can always pop them in the oven afterwards to get them nice and crispy.)